eventql/eventql/doc/deployment/components_evqlctl.md

 Add a server to an existing cluster.

       Usage: evqlctl cluster-add-server [OPTIONS]
-         --cluster_name <node name>       The name of the cluster to add the server to.
-         --server_name <server name>      The name of the server to add.
+        --server_name            The name of the server to add.

 ### cluster-remove-server

 Remove an existing server from an existing cluster.

-      Usage: evqlctl [OPTIONS]
+      Usage: evqlctl cluster-remove-server [OPTIONS]
-        --cluster_name <node name>       The name of the cluster to add the server to.
-        --server_name <server name>      The name of the server to add.
+        --server_name            The name of the server to remove.
-        --soft                           The name of the server to add.
+        --soft                   Enable the soft-leave operation.
-        --hard                           The name of the server to add.
+        --hard                   Enable the hard-leave operation.

 ### cluster-status

 Display the current cluster status.

-      Usage: evqlctl [OPTIONS] -cluster-status
+      Usage: evqlctl cluster-status [OPTIONS]
-        --master <addr>       The url of the master.

 ### database-create

 Create a new database.

-      Usage: evqlctl [OPTIONS] -database-create
+      Usage: evqlctl database-create [OPTIONS]
-      --cluster_name <node name>       The name of the cluster --database <database name>     The name of the database to create
+        --database               The name of the database to create.

 ### table-split